Skip to content

 5. Based on your use case, select your DB snapshot visibility:

-Private allows only AWS accounts that you specify to restore a DB instance from your manual DB snapshot.
+Private allows only accounts that you specify to restore a DB instance from your manual DB snapshot.

-6. In the AWS Account ID field, enter the ID of the AWS account that you want to permit to restore a DB instance from your manual DB snapshot.
+6. In the AWS Account ID field, enter the ID of the account that you want to permit to restore a DB instance from your manual DB snapshot.
 Then, choose Add.

 7. Choose Save.